christianmatthe/wire_analysis/README.md

 • use "cd wire_analysis" to navigate to the wire_detector folder containing setup.py

-• use "pip install ." to install wire_analyis as a local package
+• use "pip install ." to install wire_analysis as a local package

 You can now import wire_analysis from anywhere on your system.